› Can you transport patients suffering from coronavirus (Covid-19)?

 › What language do the flight medics speak?

-To enable direct communication on board the ambulance aircraft, we always try to assemble a medical crew that speaks the patient’s native language.
-This enhances the wellbeing of the patient during the entire ambulance flight, and strengthens his or her confidence.
+To allow the patient to communicate with medical staff on board the air ambulance, we always try to assemble a medical crew that speaks the patient’s native language.
+This reassures the patient during the flight and gives them confidence.

-› Is my family doctor allowed to accompany the ambulance flight?
+› Is my family doctor allowed to accompany the patient on the ambulance flight?

-It is always possible for the family doctor to join the transfer as an accompanying person, according to medical parameters.
-However, he or she is not a replacement for a highly specialised medical flight crew.
+It is always possible for your family doctor to join the transfer as an accompanying person, providing there is room for them.
+However, they are not a replacement for a highly trained medical flight specialist.

 › I would like to be treated abroad.
 Can you help me organise treatment and patient transport?

 Of course we can.
-We gladly assist you during your entire stay, starting with the first contact with your preferred clinic, then the settling of formalities, and finally through to the organization of ambulance flights and ground transport.
-At your convenience, we also offer extensive help during your stay at the clinic.
+We will happily assist you to plan your entire stay, starting with the first contact with your preferred clinic, then arranging formalities such as visas, through to the organisation of ambulance flights and ground transport.
+We also offer support during your stay at the clinic.
 We provide experienced multilingual personnel to make your medical treatment abroad as comfortable and smooth as possible.

 › Who will bring the patient to the airport?

 We offer all our patients a bed-to-bed service.
 We arrange for an ambulance to bring the patient from the hospital to the plane, then from the airport to the clinic of your choice.
 You can also arrange ground transport yourself – we would be happy to support you.

 When using an ambulance helicopter, ground transport is not needed as the helicopter can land at and take off from the hospital, or very close to it.